 Tip: Use the first good article you find to help you find better ones.
 It can give you some new search terms to try and subject headings.

 Evaluate your information using the CRAAP test.
-Based on what you discover, go back and brainstorm and re-search some more.
+Based on what you discover, go back, brainstorm, and do more research.